In Harmony with Nature

 A good example of this is the development of solar-powered irrigation systems for both large and small farms, where electric power is unavailable and fuel is expensive.

-Extending the useful life of driplines in the field by improvements in raw materials used and the ability to withstand physical, chemical, biological and mechanical degradation immediately contributes to both farmers and the environment, leading to less capital investment and less plastic leftovers in the field or dumps.
+Extending the useful life of driplines in the field, through improvement to the raw materials used and to the pipe ability to withstand physical, chemical, biological and mechanical degradation, immediately contributes to both farmers and the environment, leading to less capital investment and less plastic leftovers in the field or dumps.

 Amongst other fields of current research are bio-degradable irrigation driplines, passive anti-bacterial coatings, non-poisonous protection against insect and rodent damage, clogging-agent reduction, coagulation prevention, and more.

-Check back in with us periodically to get all the latest updates about these and other exciting innovation fields!
+Check back in with us periodically to get all the latest updates about these and other exciting innovative drip irrigation solutions!